patricecolet/modulePre/README.md

 git clone this repository to control and edit modulePre PureData patches:
 >git clone git@github.com:patricecolet/modulePre.git

+## cirmrasp
+cirmrasp contains a node server for controlling raspberry cluster containing a node client and OpenStageControl for OSC communication with PureData.
+Each raspberry is identified with mac address and it's number is the last byte of IP address.
+The node client installed into raspberry provides IP address to the node server.

+## PureData

 PureData and externals have to be installed from https://puredata.info/downloads/pure-data

 For installing externals, PureData has a tool named deken that upload the external for the architecture of the machine where PureData has been installed.
 Actually, externals have to be installed one by one from menu help->install, but we work on some batch install...